They Never Come Back (play)

 They Never Come Back is a 1945 Australian play by Maurice Francis.
 Francis was Australia's most prolific radio writer, regularly working for George Edwards.
 He decided to produce his own stage play, They Never Come Back and put it on in opposition to J.C.
 Williamson's.
 It was a rare Australian play to deal with a contemporary issue at the time, in this case trauma of returned servicemen.

 The play was a financial disaster and led to Francis having to declare bankruptcy.
 The court ordered no action be taken against him.

 Francis said "Although the critics reported it as a good play, the public wouldn't go to the Assembly Hall.
 After three weeks, the Chief Secretary closed the show, as there were no fire curtains.
 I was glad, because money was going down the drain."

 A copy of the play is at the University of New England library.

 Premise

-A returned serviceman struggles to adjust to civilian life.
-He winds up murdering his wife.
+A returned serviceman - a young ex-RAAF squadron leader, winner of the DFC - works as an insurance clerk but struggles to adjust to civilian life.
+He winds up murdering his wife after she confesses to being unfaithful while he was away.